-We estimated the luminosity functions (LFs) by splitting the ccSN sample into $M_{V, \ peak}$ bins with a width of $0.8$ mag, over the range $-15 < M_{V, \ peak} < -21.5$ mag, and calculating the volumetric rate per magnitude using Equation \ref{eq:rate}.

-The resulting ccSN $V-$band LF is shown in Figure \ref{fig:LF}, together with the $V-$band LFs for SNe II, SESNe, and interacting SNe.
-Uncertainties are estimated by the one $\sigma$ results of $10^3$ bootstrap runs in each absolute magnitude bin, employing a Poisson treatment for small-number statistics.
+We estimated the LFs by splitting the ccSN sample into $M_{V, \ peak}$ bins with a width of $0.8$ mag over the range $-15 < M_{V, \ peak} < -21.5$ mag, and calculating the volumetric rate per magnitude using Eq. \ref{eq:rate}.
+The resulting ccSN $V-$band LF is shown in Fig. \ref{fig:LF}, together with the $V-$band LFs for SNe II, SESNe, and interacting SNe.
+Uncertainties are estimated from the 1 $\sigma$ results of $10^3$ bootstrap runs in each absolute magnitude bin, employing a Poisson treatment for small-number statistics.
 The LF values are reported in Table \ref{tab:LFs}.
-The ccSN LF steadly drop with increasing luminosity, with no evidence for a turn over at the faintest luminosities.
-SNe II, SESNe and interacting SNe follow a similar trend.
-Figure \ref{fig:LF_2} again shows the $V-$band LFs of SNe IIn, Ibn, IIb, Ib, and Ic, where we see a similar trend.
+The ccSN LF steadily drops with increasing luminosity, with no evidence of a turnover at the faintest luminosities.
+SNe II, SESNe, and interacting SNe follow a similar trend.
+Figure \ref{fig:LF_2} again shows the $V-$band LFs of SNe IIn, Ibn, IIb, Ib, and Ic, where a similar trend can be seen.

-In Figure \ref{fig:LF}, we also compare our results to the $r-$band ZTF-BTS ccSN LF from \citetalias{2020ApJ...904...35P}.
+In Fig. \ref{fig:LF} we also compare our results with the $r-$band ZTF-BTS ccSN LF from \citetalias{2020ApJ...904...35P}.
 Our LF is consistent and follows a very similar trend to the ZTF-BTS LF, although it does not extend to their lower luminosities.
 Our LF, however, shows smaller uncertainties and is better constrained at the magnitude limits.
 Figure \ref{fig:LF} also shows the LF of SNe Ia from \citetalias{2023arXiv230611100D}.
-CcSNe occur with larger volumetric rates at $M_{V, \ peak} < -18.0$ mag, while SNe Ia are more common at $M_{V, \ peak} \approx -19.0$ mag.
-CcSNe and SNe Ia rates are similar for $M_{V, \ peak} > -20.0$ mag.
+The ccSNe occur with larger volumetric rates at $M_{V, \ peak} < -18.0$ mag, while SNe Ia are more common at $M_{V, \ peak} \approx -19.0$ mag.
+The ccSNe and SNe Ia rates are similar for $M_{V, \ peak} > -20.0$ mag.

-As described in Section \ref{subsec:ccSN_rates}, we did not apply any host galaxy extinction correction (although Galactic extinction is accounted for). \citetalias{2023arXiv230611100D} showed that host extinction should lead to a shift in the estimated LFs in the form $10^{0.6 A_V}$.
-They compared their LF to \citetalias{2020ApJ...904...35P} LFs in $r-$band and found a mean host extinction of $E(V-r) \approx 0.2$ mag for SNe Ia.
-Assuming that the mean host extinction of SNe Ia and ccSNe are similar \cite[e.g.,][]{2025arXiv250307233G}, it should not affect significantly the LFs reported here.
+As described in Sect. \ref{subsec:ccSN_rates}, we did not apply any host galaxy extinction correction (although Galactic extinction was accounted for). \citetalias{2023arXiv230611100D} show that host extinction should lead to a shift in the estimated LFs in the form $10^{0.6 A_V}$.
+They compared their LF to \citetalias{2020ApJ...904...35P} LFs in the $r$ band and found a mean host extinction of $E(V-r) \approx 0.2$ mag for SNe Ia.
+Assuming that the mean host extinction of SNe Ia and ccSNe is similar \cite[e.g.,][]{2025arXiv250307233G}, it should not significantly affect the LFs reported here.